Koha-Community/kohadocs/source/acquisitions.rst

 -  Enter your :ref:`Library EANs`

--  Turn on the :ref:`EDI Cron <edi-message-processing-label>` so that it can process files
+-  Turn on the :ref:`EDI Cron <cron-edi-message-processing-label>` so that it can process files

 .. _edi-ordering-label: